 Also, having photos of your passport with you seems safer than carrying the original all the time.
 It’s very likely that you’ll need it for things you didn’t think of, like buying a SIM card or even for deducting the tax on a large purchase.
 At the very least, always have a photo of your passport, visa, travel insurance policy, and driver’s license.

-I think it’s never a bad idea to be a bit exaggerated with security and bring one of these with you.
+I think it’s never a bad idea to be a bit exaggerated with security and bring one portable door lock with you.
 It takes up no space and provides additional security.
 I’m terrified to think that someone could easily rent the room before me and make a copy of the key.
 With this, you make sure that even with the key, they can’t enter your room.
 This is especially important if you’re a woman traveling alone.

-I hope it was helpful, and if you have any travel doubts, you can contact me on Instagram.
+I hope this checklist for digital nomads was helpful, and if you have any travel doubts, you can contact me on Instagram.